akshadjoshi/mark42/kali_config.md

 apt install nvidia-xconfig
 ```

-After the successful installation of NVIDIA driver, install "Cuda" from the official NVIDIA website (Cuda will start encoding in Kali Linux and it will     help run a few programs better).
+**After the successful installation of NVIDIA driver, install [**'Cuda'**](https://developer.nvidia.com/cuda-downloads?target_os=Linux) from the official NVIDIA website**

+(Cuda will start encoding in Kali Linux and it will help run a few programs better).

-> If the drivers are not working properly or if it doesn't support dual monitor, you'll have to follow the following steps:
+*If the drivers are not working properly or if it doesn't support dual monitor, you'll have to follow the following steps:*

 **We have to find BusID of our NVIDIA card:**